srikanth3105/Networking/Projects/01_Basic_Network_Design/Readme.md

 #### Configurations

-##### Switch
+##### Switch Config
   - Create VLANS
-        - VLAN 10, IT
+        VLAN 10, IT
-        - VLAN 20 , FINANCE
+        VLAN 20 , FINANCE
-        - VLAN 30 , CUSTOMER_SERVICE
+        VLAN 30 , CUSTOMER_SERVICE
-    - Assign ports to Vlans
+    Assign ports to Vlans
-    - Create a trunk port for the interface connecting siwtch and router
+    Create a trunk port for the interface connecting siwtch and router Write Configuration
-    - Write Configuration

 ##### Router Config
    - Create Sub interfaces to int g0/0 with vlan for instance int g0/0.10